Voluntary Registration | Wildlife | Drinking Water | Pets | Weather | Avalanches

 Travelling Safely in the Columbia Mountains

-Mount Revelstoke National Park is a wilderness environment, in one of the most rugged landscapes in the country: the Columbia Mountains.
+Mount Revelstoke and Glacier national parks are wilderness environments, in one of the most rugged landscapes in the country: the Columbia Mountains.
 Many natural hazards exist, but the risk of personal injury can be minimized by taking reasonable precautions.
 Your safety is your personal responsibility.
 Caution and self-reliance are essential, along with a knowledge of natural hazards, experience in avoiding them and successfully dealing with them when they happen.
 Pick trips that reflect your level of ability.
 Ask park staff about trips if you are unsure.

 Hazardous Activity Registration

-If you are planning an activity that may be hazardous (eg. mountain or rock climbing, or hiking alone), you may voluntarily register your trip with park staff.
-Voluntary registration is available for any activity in Mount Revelstoke National Park and it is recommended for any risk activity.
+If you are planning an activity that may be hazardous (eg. mountain climbing, rock climbing, or hiking alone), we recommend that you leave a detailed trip plan with a reliable contact person.
+You may also voluntarily register your trip with park staff.
+Voluntary registration is available for any activity in Mount Revelstoke or Glacier national parks.
 Failure to return your registration by the time and date shown on the registration card will initiate a search-and-rescue operation within the following 12-24 hours, depending on the current weather conditions and user activity.

 Registration services are available in person at: